House Parent Job Description

-To act as a parent, advocate, life skills teacher, and role model for the children of the Refuge Ranch DMST.
-To provide a structured nurturing home environment that promotes inclusiveness and fosters a sense of belonging, life skills, education, and acculturation with preserving the child's own culture.
-Be responsible in ensuring safety at all times through close supervision and high interaction with children and youth, implement agency and program policies and procedures, and philosophy.
+The role of the house parent is to act as a parent, advocate, life skills teacher, and role model for the youth of THE REFUGE for DMST.
+He or she provides a structured, nurturing home environment that promotes inclusiveness and fosters a sense of belonging, life skills, education, and acculturation with preserving the youth’s own culture.
+He or she is responsible for ensuring safety at all times through close supervision and high interaction with youth and for implementing agency policies, procedures, and philosophy.

-- Complete program RIDE pre-service training and meet competency criteria as well as maintaining mandatory annual training hours
+- Complete PRIDE pre-service training and meet competency criteria as well as maintain mandatory annual training hours.

-- Successfully complete initial Home Study process, quarterly monitoring visits and 2 year re-validation
+- Successfully complete initial Home Study process, quarterly monitoring visits, two-year re-validation.

-- Assist children and youth in the acculturation process to ensure successful functioning within the home, work, community, and school environments
+- Assist youth in the acculturation process to ensure successful functioning within the home, work, community, and school environments.

-- Responsible for promoting the development of life, and academic skills to all children and youth in the home
+- Promote the development of life and academic skills to all youth in the home.

-- Responsible for consistent implementation of daily schedule that creates life skills teaching opportunities
+- Consistently implement daily schedule that creates life skills teaching opportunities.

-- Promotes vocational and educational learning opportunities to include cooking meals with children.
+- Promote vocational and educational learning opportunities to include cooking meals with children.

-- Be responsible for timely and accurate communication within program, i.e., incident reports., verbal reports, shift documentation
+- Be responsible for timely and accurate communication within program (e.g. incident reports, verbal reports, shift documentation).

-- Responsible that all administrative duties be carried out in a timely manner
+- Ensure all administrative duties are carried out in a timely manner.

-- Advocate for children and youth by working closely with school personnel, therapist, physician, psychiatrist and other key professionals to ensure children's needs are being met
+- Advocate for youth by working closely with school personnel, therapist, physician, psychiatrist, and other key professionals to ensure youth’s needs are being met.

 - Operate home within the budget.